How Do I Apply for Company Name Approval?

 - Your contact information – First and last name, phone number, email address, and business address.

-- $50 application fee + $5 processing fee – The fee for name approval applications is $50.
-And, per issued by the Georgia Department of Insurance on June 2, 2020, the fee for processing your application is $5.
-You can combine these sums in your payment for a total filing fee of $55.
+- $50 application fee + $5 processing fee – The fee for name approval applications is $50 plus a $5 processing fee. issued by the Georgia Department of Insurance on June 2, 2020, explains the processing fee.

 - A way to pay your $55 filing fee – The Division must receive your filing fee prior to processing your application.
-You have two options for paying this fee.
+You have two options for paying this fee by credit card or ACH.

 Complete and Submit Your Name Approval Application Online